adalmia96/DL_Project/README.md

 In our final project for deep learning, we experiment with [Robert Schultz's paper](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=4093&context=gc_etds) under new datasets, GAN models, and word embeddings.

 ## Setup and Run
 Install pytorch and python3.
 Run the following code for the model.
-This assumes your data is in `/data` if you're not using the Docker set up.
+This assumes your data is in `/data` if you're not using the Docker set up. **Make sure to push your changes to Git before running this script!**
 ```
 python trainer/main.py --train-dataset example.train --dev-dataset example.dev --train-epochs 5 --model wgan2d --batch-size 10
 ```